 Some tarantula species, such as the Socotra Blue Baboon, are capable of living communally.
 However, most species, including the Neon Blue Leg, should be housed solitarily.
 They can be quite territorial and typically only meet when it’s time to breed.

-The Bornean Neon Blue Leg Tarantula is fed similarly to other tarantulas, but they tend to be skittish and bad eaters, so you may want to wound or kill their prey if you see them having trouble with them.
+The Bornean Neon Blue Leg Tarantula is fed similarly to other tarantulas.
+Their primary source of food should be a variety of different insects.
+However, these spiders tend to be skittish and bad eaters, so you may want to wound or kill their prey if you see them having trouble with them.

 Slings should eat either a small cricket or a flightless fruit fly twice a week, and juveniles should eat a small roach weekly.